Kentik - Network Observability

 There are multiple approaches to discovering the nodes on a network.
 A simplistic strategy is sending pings to the addresses where nodes may be located.
 However, this approach doesn’t work well because there are usually too many subnets and virtual networks to make it practical.
 Network management tools may also use the Simple Network Management Protocol, or SNMP, to discover devices.
 SNMP is more efficient than simply pinging them, but it is not particularly secure and may not be running on all devices in a given network.

 Today, the most efficient means of discovering a network topology is via the Link Layer Discovery Protocol or LLDP.
-LLDP allows devices to advertise their location on a network explicitly, making it easy for network topology tools to find them without guessing at their location.
+LLDP allows devices to explicitly advertise their location on a network, making it easy for network topology tools to find them without guessing at their location.
 Additional discovery protocols similar to LLDP are available from network device vendors, but LLDP has become the standard because it works across all types of devices.

-Network Topology - Weather Map
+Network Topology Map - Weather Map View

 A Geographic View of Network Topology: Kentik Map’s “Weather Map” view provides a visualization of datacenters and network performance by site locations.